dilasgoi/ebw/README.md

    Replace `/custom/path/to/installation_files` with the actual path to your installation files.

+   You can also replace the default value defined in the completion script.

 3. **Reload your Shell Profile**: After making these changes, you may need to reload your shell profile or restart your terminal for the changes to take effect.

    ```bash